Types of Trusts

 - A revocable trust does not provide asset protection.
 Because assets remain available to the grantor, they also remain available to the grantor's creditors.

-- A revocable trust may interfere with the grantor's ability to access Social Security/Medicare assistance with long-term care expenses if needed later in life.
+- If needed later in life, a revocable trust may interfere with the grantor's ability to access Social Security/Medicare assistance with long-term care expenses.

 Example of a Revocable Trust: Totten Trusts

-A "Totten trust" has also been called a "poor man's trust."
-This is due to a written trust document typically not being involved and it often costs the trust maker nothing to establish.
+A "Totten trust" is also called a "poor man's trust."
+There is usually no written trust document with a Totten trust, and it often costs the trust maker nothing to establish.

 A Totten trust is created during the lifetime of the grantor by: